Logo

 Crypto Onramping

-Fees are notably high for card purchases, typically near 5% per transaction, and there is a minimum purchase amount of about $50.
+Card purchase fees are typically high, commonly around 5% per transaction, and there is a minimum purchase amount of about $50.

 Staking and Earning

-Users can stake select networks directly in the app and earn yield by locking tokens.
-More than 20 assets are supported, with advertised returns up to roughly 20% depending on the chain.
+Atomic Wallet supports staking on select networks directly in the app.
+More than 20 assets are listed for staking, with advertised returns that can reach around 20% depending on the chain.

-In practice, staking terms vary by network: some assets have minimum staking amounts, and many proof-of-stake chains include lockups or unbonding periods before you can fully withdraw.
-Rewards may be credited automatically or require a manual claim step depending on the network and implementation, and “auto-restaking” behavior can differ by asset.
+In practice, staking mechanics depend on the underlying network.
+Some assets have minimum staking amounts, and proof-of-stake chains may include lockups or unbonding periods before full withdrawal.
+Rewards can be credited automatically or require a manual claim step depending on the implementation, and “auto-restaking” behavior can vary by asset.

 Popular staking choices include: